yretenai/posts/markdown/2024-03-01-0720P-of-records-and-spans.md

 copied, whereas making a slice in Arrays requires building (and copying!) a whole second array.

-Using both Span and Memory, together with `stackalloc` and re-using existing buffers should you need toallocate into the heap either for persistence or compliance, can see enormous speed benefits.
+Using Span (when allocated using `stackalloc`) and Memory buffers (if you need to allocate in to the heap), you can easily avoid repeatedly allocating and duplicating data which in turn results in major speed gains.

 ### But what about Native Interopability?